VincentFrangi/VincentFrangi.github.io/_posts/2018-10-08-Pi-retro-gaming.md

  #### Supertux game not launching

- > it require a desktop
+ > It require a desktop

  #### Some Playstation game crash